uarksweteam12/team-12-photon/README.md

 # How to launch project

-1. Download all the files included
+1. Download all dependencies:

-2. Install Pillow to load images, please run command in terminal: pip install Pillow
+    Type the following lines into your terminal: chmod +x setup.sh
+        ./setup.sh

-3. Also install the Python adapter psycopg2, please run this command in terminal: pip install psycopg2
+        pip install psycopg2

-4. Now to run the software, please run this command in terminal: python splash.py
+2. Now to run the software, please run this command in terminal:

+    python splash.py

 # Github usernames to real names:
 Matthew-Cool -> Matthew Wilkinson